ktmoo/Stackify/README.md

 # Stackify

+Note: This is still under development

-A StackOverflow clone built with Django and HTMX.
-Includes user authentication, question and answer creation, voting, and search.
+- A StackOverflow clone built with Django and HTMX.
+- Includes user authentication, question and answer creation, voting, and search.